 This publication is available at https://www.gov.uk/government/publications/better-mental-health-jsna-toolkit/5-children-and-young-people

-Half of all mental health problems emerge before the age of 14 and three quarters by age 252.
 Inequality underlies many risk factors for mental health problems in children and young people, and needs to be addressed through the wider determinants of health which are outlined in the ‘Mental health: environmental factors’ and ‘Mental health: population factors’ chapters of the knowledge guide.

-The following questions could form a useful basis for a JSNA that seeks to better understand and respond to children and young peoples’ mental health needs:
+The following questions could form a useful basis for a Joint Strategic Needs Assessment (JSNA) that seeks to better understand and respond to children and young peoples’ mental health and wellbeing needs:

 - what are the social, economic and other factors that promote good mental health and resilience in children and young people or make them more vulnerable to developing a mental health problem

-- what are the community assets which help build children and young people’s resilience?
+- what are the community assets that help build children and young people’s resilience

 2. Children under 5

-The universal health visiting service, part of the Healthy Child Programme4, is a home visiting service focussed on assessing the needs of the family, and providing early intervention where required.
-The universal health review at age 2 to 2.5 years uses the Ages and Stages Questionnaire to assess child development outcomes which include:
+The Universal Health Visiting Service, part of the Healthy Child Programme, is a home visiting service focused on assessing the needs of the family, and providing early intervention where required. [footnote 11] The universal health review at age 2 to 2.5 years uses the Ages and Stages Questionnaire (ASQ) to assess child development outcomes which include:

 - problem solving